kkdg/dexs-pm-system/readme.txt

 We want to expand this plugin with more and more features and options, so we have already ideas for the next version and some of them are from you.
 So if you have any ideas or suggestions for improvement then please write us and we will maybe integrate your features and idea in one of the following versions.

-Thanks for your support and for 410 Downloads and 2 x 5-stars <3.

 = Support =
 So you can contact us.